syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

   **License Key:** Replace the value for /licensekey: with your actual license key (e.g., "Your License Key").

-  N> This feature is available only for the following Syncfusion Essential Studio platforms starting from version 16.2.0.41: WPF, Windows Forms, WinUI, UWP, MAUI, Xamarin, Blazor, FileFormats.
+  N> This feature is available only for the following Syncfusion<sup style="font-size:70%">&reg;</sup>  Essential Studio<sup style="font-size:70%">&reg;</sup>  platforms starting from version 16.2.0.41: WPF, Windows Forms, WinUI, UWP, MAUI, Xamarin, Blazor, FileFormats.

 ## Azure Pipelines (YAML)